Turbo Takeaways

 How Are Lottery Winnings Taxed?

 “Winning the lottery is thrilling, but the biggest mistake lottery winners make is not understanding the tax consequences and spending their winnings irresponsibly,” says Teresa Dodson, debt expert and founder of Greenbacks Consulting.
-Read on to learn more about the tax structure of lottery winnings.

-When you win a lottery, the amount you win is considered to be gambling winnings, which is taxable.
+When you win a lottery, the amount you win is considered gambling winnings, which is taxable.
 Any payout over $5,000 after deducting the cost of the wager will automatically have 24% withheld for federal taxes.

 You'll then be taxed an additional rate depending on your federal income tax bracket.
 Here’s a breakdown of the tax brackets for 2025:

-Tax Rate | Single | Married filing jointly |
+| Tax Rate | Single | Married Filing Jointly |

-10% | $11,925 or less | up to $23,850 |
+| 10% | $11,925 or less | Up to $23,850 |

-12% | $11,926-$48,474 | $23,850-$96,949 |
+| 12% | $11,926-$48,474 | $23,850-$96,949 |

-22% | $48,475-$103,349 | $96,950-$206,699 |
+| 22% | $48,475-$103,349 | $96,950-$206,699 |

-24% | $103,350-$197,299 | $206,700-$394,599 |
+| 24% | $103,350-$197,299 | $206,700-$394,599 |

-32% | $197,300-$250,524 | $394,600-$501,049 |
+| 32% | $197,300-$250,524 | $394,600-$501,049 |

-35% | $250,525-$626,349 | $501,050-$751,599 |
+| 35% | $250,525-$626,349 | $501,050-$751,599 |

-37% | $626,350 or more | $751,600 or more |
+| 37% | $626,350 or more | $751,600 or more |

-So, if you’re a single filer earning $50,000, your tax bracket will be 22%.
+For example, if you’re a single filer earning $50,000, your tax bracket will be 22%.
 If you were to win a lottery prize of $200,000, your total income for the year would be $250,000, which would put you in a tax bracket of 32% (assuming there are no deductions).

 State-Specific Tax Laws